HOW TO BELIEVE IN GOD

 of him through the Bible, attending fellowships of faith, and deliberately applying our growing faith to our day-to-day lives.
 We engage with him through all those processes.

 I know how questionable they may appear, particularly if you are just

 thinking about trialling faith at this stage.
-But, his presence will be clearly recognisable to you there in your life and it will, I can assure you, positively impact it!
+But, his presence will be clearly recognisable to you there in the Church and your life, and I can assure you that it will positively impact it!

 far as I am concerned ... and I am trying to make it very clear ... he